Tahir-Siddique/3Clicks/README.md

 #  3-click Flow

-3-click flow is python library that generate a url on the basis of attributes like
+3-click flow is built using fast api that generate a url on the basis of attributes like

 ### vertical [required]